shibakek2/Self-Hosted-TikTok-Live-Stream-Overlay/README.md

-# TikTok Live Stream Notifier
+# TikTok Live Stream Overlay

 This project is a Flask application that connects to TikTok Live and notifies users of various events such as follows, comments, likes, and when the live stream ends.
 It uses Flask-SocketIO for real-time communication.

+It will currently display the following follower alert, chat messages, likes, stream ending (useless)

 ## Features